geo7/plotting_examples/README.md

 Some random points.

 No real meaning to this - was messing about with some bokeh style bits (the effect, not the python library), so dumping here.
-Didn't really end up as I'd have liked.
+Not sure I'm mad on the output - it's also slow as hell.

 ![](images/y2022/meaningless_points.png)